Design and Evaluation of a PMT High-Voltage system for Deepsea Neutrino Telescope: The PMT HV System

 \subsection{Control Logic}

-The PMTs operate at a typical -1250 V to achieve a gain of $10^{7}$.
-Because the gain follows a power-law dependence on the bias voltage, small variations in bias can lead to significant deviations in gain.
-The HV required for a specific PMT varies due to differences in the manufacturing processes of Hamamatsu and NNVT.
-To achieve a uniform response across the array, each of the 31 PMTs within an hDOM requires individually adjustable HV control.
+The PMTs typically operate at -1250 V to achieve a gain of $10^{7}$.
+Since the gain follows a power-law dependence on the bias voltage, small variations in the bias can lead to significant gain deviations.
+The required high voltage varies between PMTs.
 Furthermore, the gain may drift over extended periods of operation, and specific channels may need to be selectively disabled under deep-sea conditions.
-These considerations necessitate fine, stable, and independently configurable high-voltage control for all PMTs.
+These considerations necessitate fine, stable, and independently configurable high-voltage control for all PMTs within an hDOM.

-Each base MCU is programmed with a default PWM frequency (typically 80 kHz) and a 50\% duty cycle, which produces an initial high-voltage output.
-Regulation is achieved by comparing the on-board ADC reading with the target value.
-Adjusting the PWM frequency provides coarse control, with each step corresponding to roughly a 100 V change in output voltage.
-Fig.~\ref{fig:control_logic} shows the relationship between the PWM parameters and the cathode voltage: the output peaks near a 50\% duty cycle and decreases symmetrically toward either end in a near-parabolic profile.
+We conducted a systematic sweep of the PWM parameters using the laboratory bench setup to map the circuit's transfer function.
+With the base connected to a host PC, the MCU was commanded to sweep through a range of frequencies and duty cycles.
+The resulting high-voltage output was sampled by the on-board ADC and transmitted back to the PC.
+As shown in Fig.~\ref{fig:control_logic}, the relationship between PWM parameters and the cathode voltage exhibits resonant behavior.
+At a fixed frequency, the output peaks near a 50\% duty cycle and follows a near-parabolic profile.
+Adjusting the PWM frequency provides coarse control—shifting the resonant peak to allow for approximately 100~V steps while fine-tuning the duty cycle enables precision regulation.

-After system integration, the FPGA executes a two-step control sequence.
-FPGA first scans the PWM drive frequency around an initial reference to reach the approximate target range, and then iteratively fine-tunes the duty cycle based on feedback from the on-board ADC until the desired high-voltage value is achieved.
+After system integration, the FPGA executes a two-step autonomous control sequence.
+The FPGA first scans the PWM drive frequency around an initial reference to reach the approximate target range, and then iteratively fine-tunes the duty cycle based on feedback from the on-board ADC until the desired high-voltage value is achieved.
 This closed-loop procedure enables each PMT base to autonomously converge to its operating voltage with sub-percent precision, ensuring uniform gain calibration and stable performance across all channels.